Familial Shar Pei-Fever (FSF)

 As the name suggests, the disorder affects only Shar-Pei’s.
 As for why, it’s believed that there is a connection to the distinctively wrinkly skin that the breed is so well known for.

-Here’s an interesting article on the science behind the connection between those lovable wrinkles and this serious disorder.
+Here’s an interesting article on the science on the science behind the connection between those lovable wrinkles and this serious disorder.

 These wrinkles are caused by a protein called hyaluronan.
 Due to a genetic mutation found in the breed, Shar-Pei dogs overproduce hyaluronan, which has the effect of puffing up the skin and causing those trademark Shar-Pei wrinkles.
 While the excess of hyaluronan that causes the wrinkles is not a problem in and of itself, in some Shar-Pei the hyaluronan that is produced is of such poor quality that it deteriorates rapidly and creates inflammation.
 It is that inflammation that causes the fever and can lead to organ damage.